Our Programmes

 Switzerland

-The main pathology treated in this program is noma (see Noma Program).
-In addition to causing the death of approximately 80% of children, noma causes significant functional, aesthetic and psychological after-effects and requires, when the disease has caused severe after-effects, surgical treatment to enable the children to regain a harmonious face.
+The main disease treated in this programme is noma (see Noma Programme).
+In addition to causing the death of approximately 80% of the children affected, noma causes significant functional, aesthetic and psychological aftereffects and, when the disease has caused severe aftereffects, requires surgical treatment to enable children to have a well-proportioned face again.

-The reconstructive surgery that allows children to regain a face includes plastic, reconstructive and aesthetic surgery, as well as maxillofacial surgery.
-This treatment requires very important technical and human resources and depending on the nature and severity of the injury, it cannot be performed in the child’s country of origin.
-In this case, the child is transferred to Switzerland to receive the care to which he/she is entitled.
+The reconstructive surgery that allows children’s faces to be recreated includes plastic, reconstructive and aesthetic surgery, as well as maxillofacial surgery.
+This treatment requires considerable technical and human resources and, depending on the nature and severity of the aftereffects, cannot be carried out in the child’s country of origin.
+In such cases, the child is transferred to Switzerland to receive the treatment to which he or she is entitled.

-Noma is the main pathology requiring a transfer but, exceptionally, other pathologies can be treated (e.g.: tumor).
+Noma is the main disease requiring a transfer but, in rare cases, other diseases may be treated in this way (tumours, for example)

 Faits & Chiffres